 The 8 Hidden Signs of Low Testosterone in Men (And Why Doctors Miss It in 2026)

-You’re 38 years old.
+You're 38 years old.
 You hit the gym three times a week, you try to eat decently, and you love your family.
-But lately, you feel completely hollowed out.
+But lately, you feel completely hollowed out, leading you to start searching for how to know if you have low T.

 You wake up exhausted regardless of how many hours you sleep.
 You have zero drive at work.
 Your patience with your kids is terrifyingly thin.
 At the gym, your strength is vanishing, and despite the cardio, a stubborn ring of fat is expanding around your waist.
 And in the bedroom, the sudden lack of desire is quietly destroying your confidence.